pine-vm/pine/guide/how-to-configure-and-deploy-your-elm-full-stack-app.md

 ## Support HTTPS

-The Kalmit web host supports HTTPS.
+The Elm-fullstack web host supports HTTPS.
 Thanks to the [`FluffySpoon.AspNet.LetsEncrypt`](https://github.com/ffMathy/FluffySpoon.AspNet.LetsEncrypt) project, it can automatically get an SSL certificate from Let's Encrypt.
 To configure this, add a `letsEncryptOptions` property to the `map.json` file as follows:
 ```json
 {
     "letsEncryptOptions": {